The oldest-to-date medical recipes from Hippocrates were recently discovered by monks at the St. Catherine’s Monastery in South Sinai, Egypt.

 In addition to recognizing that disease is not caused by supernatural forces, Hippocrates invented clinical medicine and what we know today as the doctor-patient relationship.

-Hippocrates also was the medical practitioner who created an oath of conduct for physicians which has remained influential for 2,500 years.
+Hippocrates was also the medical practitioner who created an oath of conduct for physicians which has remained influential for 2,500 years.

-Hippocrates’ conception of cancer centered around the “humoral” theory, as he believed that the body contained four humors (body fluids) — namely blood, phlegm, yellow bile and black bile.
+Hippocrates’ conception of cancer centered around the “humoral” theory, as he believed that the body contained four humors (body fluids), namely blood, phlegm, yellow bile, and black bile.

-Any imbalance of these fluids would result in disease and an excess of black bile in a particular organ site was thought to cause cancer.
+Any imbalance of these fluids would result in disease, and an excess of black bile in a particular organ site was thought to cause cancer.

-The ancient Greek physician believed that diet is important in a person’s life and a good diet could keep them healthy.
+The ancient Greek physician believed that diet is important in a person’s life and that a good diet could keep them healthy.